This research will allow me to expand my knowledge in regards to Immersive Sound, specifically on Binaural 3D Audio.

 Immersive Sound can be defined with two of its main features: space and technology.

-Space because it provides the listener with a natural ("life-like") three-dimensional sound experience unlike anything heard before in traditional 2D surround solutions.
-It creates the sensation of height all around the audience, transporting them into a more thrilling and deeper audio experience.
-(Stormaudio.com, n.d.)
+Space because it "provides the listener with a natural ("life-like") three-dimensional sound experience unlike anything heard before in traditional 2D surround solutions.
+It creates the sensation of height all around the audience, transporting them into a more thrilling and deeper audio experience".
+(Stormaudio, n.d.)

-I have decided to focus on Binaural 3D as it is the format that, nowadays, requires fewer resources, both in terms of software and hardware; it intrigues me how it can revolutionise the perception of recorded audio.
+I have decided to focus on Binaural 3D because it is the format that requires fewer resources nowadays, both in terms of software and hardware; it intrigues me how it can revolutionise the perception of recorded audio.

 What is Binaural 3D Audio?